 Zigman had recorded pre-records for the score, utilizing some synth elements, as well as musicians George Doering on guitar, and ethnic woodwinds performed by Pedro Eustache.
 All the piano in the score was performed by Zigman himself, prior to the orchestra recording date.

 Aaron Zigman conducts his score to Lake City

 In the control room, Steve Kempster recorded the score, which would be mixed later by Mike Stern, who was running the pre-record rig.
 Zigman orchestrated the score himself, with some additional orchestration done by Jerry Hey who assisted Zigman from the control room, giving feedback on the orchestra’s performance.

 Orchestrator Jerry Hey, Scoring Mixer Steve Kempster, Stage Recordist Tom Hardist and Pre-Record Rigmeister Mike Stern

 In all, 40 minutes of score were recorded for Lake City, and the film is expected to be finished up in time to play the festival circuit later this year.

 Aaron Zigman conducts at Todd-AO

-You've only seen 5 images - click here for 3 more scoring session images for this film!
+You've only seen 5 images - click here for 3 more scoring session images for this project!